SystemsApproach/tcpcc/algorithm.rst

 ``CongestionWindow``\ ’s worth of packets—that is, each packet sent out during the last round-trip time (RTT) has been ACKed—it adds the equivalent of 1 packet to ``CongestionWindow``.
 This linear increase is illustrated in :numref:`Figure %s <fig-linear>`.

-Note that, in practice, TCP does not wait for an entire window’s worth of ACKs to add 1 packet’s worth to the congestion window, but instead increments ``CongestionWindow`` by a little for each ACK that arrives.
+In practice, TCP does not wait for an entire window’s worth of ACKs to add 1 packet’s worth to the congestion window, but instead increments ``CongestionWindow`` by a little for each ACK that arrives.
 Specifically, the congestion window is incremented as follows